cwdyang/wotyadoing/Presentation/Sentricare_Pres_Notes.md

 Sentricare's 24x7 service provides <mark>[Slide 4]</mark> peace of mind for seniors and their families.
 Unlike other fall detection systems that require expensive sensors installed in your house: <mark>[Slide 5]</mark> Sentricare goes where you go.
 The system notifies the response centre, but also <mark>[Slide 6]</mark> loved ones via SMS and Social Media connections.

-<mark>[Slide 7]</mark> Incidents not only include fall detection, but other important safety features such as an emergency button and gas leak detection. <mark>[Slide 8]</mark> Rapid response means emergency services can be with you sooner. <mark>[Slide 9]</mark> Wherever you go, Sentricare is with you.
+<mark>[Slide 7]</mark> Incidents not only include fall detection, but other important safety features such as an emergency button and gas leak detection.
+Rapid response means emergency services can be with you sooner. <mark>[Slide 8]</mark> Wherever you go, Sentricare is with you.

-<mark>[Slide 10]</mark> The most important factor taking Sentricare beyond the everyday is the innovative use of cloud technology to provide insight.
-By answering these questions, carers, senior services and clinicians have a powerful tool to improve quality of life for our older citizens. <mark>[Slide 11]</mark> Ultimately, Sentricare is about prevention.
+<mark>[Slide 9]</mark> The most important factor taking Sentricare beyond the everyday is the innovative use of cloud technology to provide insight.
+By answering these questions, carers, senior services and clinicians have a powerful tool to improve quality of life for our older citizens. <mark>[Slide 10]</mark> Ultimately, Sentricare is about prevention.
 By identifying hazards in the home and public spaces through mapping and data analysis, risks can be mitigated.

 <mark>[Slide 11]</mark>Prevention is better and cheaper than the cure.
 Currently St John's Lifelink product is available for $45 per month with a setup cost of $350 and can only be used within 300m of the house. <mark>[Slide 12]</mark> Sentricare goes wherever you do: At $199 per device, and $44 per month; Sentricare is the more cost-effecitve solution.